Configuring the GTm 5140

 The following instructions are for setting up the GTm 5140.

-- On the GTm 5140 touchscreen controller, press the settings button to view settings and the IP address.
+- On the GTm 5140 touchscreen controller, press the home button twice to view settings.
+In networking, view the IP address.

 - In a web browser, navigate to the IP address of the GTm 5140.